Facilities ManagementEnergy Efficiency

-Increasing our energy efficiency also reduces our dependence on foreign sources of energy, thereby improving the reliability and security of the nation's energy supply system.
+Increasing our energy efficiency also reduces our dependency on foreign sources of energy, thereby improving the reliability and security of our energy system.

-This section of HERC outlines ways of reducing energy use.
+This section of the web site outlines ways of reducing energy use.
 Much of the information presented follows the system promoted by ENERGY STAR, a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 The goal of ENERGY STAR is to help us all save money and protect the environment through energy efficient products and practices.
-Visit Energy Star's healthcare section for additional details.

 Why ENERGY STAR?

 Over 850 hospitals and other healthcare facilities have participated in ENERGY STAR programs (see list).
 EPA offers a proven strategy for superior energy management with tools and resources to help each step of the way.
 Based on the successful practices of ENERGY STAR partners, these guidelines for energy management can assist your organization in improving its energy and financial performance while distinguishing your organization as an environmental leader.